 A good way to remember these rules is that if you perform manual labor and/or are an “hourly” employee (meaning that you are required to clock-in or otherwise keep track of your hours), and your pay fluctuates based on a differential in your hours worked), then you are probably entitled to minimum wage and overtime pay.

 Below are some common violations committed by employers:

-- An employee is "re-classified" and the employer all of a sudden begins paying overtime, despite no change in the employee's job duties.
+- An employee is “re-classified,” and the employer suddenly begins paying overtime, despite no change in the employee’s job duties.
 This action is usually taken because the employer figures out that the company was previously violating the law and has corrected the violation without compensating the employee retroactively for the violations that preceded the correction.